|UCAS code||See course combinations||Duration|

 Psychology at Oxford is a scientific discipline, involving the rigorous formulation and testing of ideas.
 It works through experiments and systematic observation rather than introspection, with data science and coding playing an important role in how we train students.
 The Oxford Experimental Psychology Department is widely regarded as one of the leading psychology departments in the UK.
 At present, there are particularly strong groups in the fields of human cognitive processes, neuroscience, language, and developmental and social psychology.

 The Oxford Philosophy Faculty is one of the largest Philosophy departments in the world, and regularly tops international rankings.
 Philosophers at Oxford have active interests in the philosophy of language and of logic, philosophy of mind, and the philosophy of science, and maintain close links with those working in neuroscience and psychology.

-The Faculty of Linguistics, Philology and Phonetics brings together scholars working in theoretical and descriptive linguistics (especially syntax, semantics and phonology), experimental phonetics, psycholinguistics, linguistics of the Romance languages, historical linguistics and comparative philology.
+The Faculty of Linguistics, Philology, and Phonetics brings together scholars working in theoretical and descriptive linguistics (especially syntax, semantics and phonology), experimental phonetics, psycholinguistics, linguistics of the Romance languages, historical linguistics and comparative philology.
 Unlike other subjects in the humanities, it includes two scientific research laboratories – the Language and Brain Laboratory and the Phonetics Laboratory.

 Work placements/international opportunities

-A typical weekly timetable
+A typical week

-|Terms 1 and 2|
+|TERMS 1 AND 2|

-CoursesThree courses are taken from:
+COURSESThree introductory courses are taken from:

 Students opting for a bipartite degree may take a single paper in the third subject.
 Students who are exceptionally permitted to take the tripartite degree must take at least two courses in each of the three subjects of Psychology, Philosophy and Linguistics.